lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 - "[Controversial statement].
 Let me explain..."
 - "Stop [doing common thing].
 Do this instead..."

-## LOLABOT MENTIONS (Natural Integration)
+## BIZAI AGENT MENTIONS (Natural Integration)

-**Rule**: Not every post needs to mention LolaBot.
+**Rule**: Not every post needs to mention BizAI Agent.
 Aim for 60% of posts with a natural mention, 40% pure value.

-When you DO mention LolaBot:
+When you DO mention BizAI Agent:
 - Mention it as one option among others (be fair to competitors)
 - Share a specific feature relevant to the article's problem
 - Use a casual CTA: "If you want to try this yourself, here's our free trial" (not "Start your journey today!")
-- Place it where it naturally fits, not in a forced "LolaBot Section"
+- Place it where it naturally fits, not in a forced "BizAI Agent Section"

 ## OUTPUT FORMAT (MongoDB Document)